 Expense report fraud may seem like an obvious problem to combat – why not just hold employees accountable when they overstep their boundaries?
 In larger companies, this may be easier said than done.
 However, even small companies can struggle to hold people accountable and enforce a reasonable, legitimate expense report policy.

-Clearly defining and implementing a policy can be the best first step toward managing expense report fraud.
-Vague language in employee handbooks, or rules and regulations established to meet tax or audit guidelines as opposed to company ethics guidelines, can provide ample opportunity for both confusion and malice when it comes to expense reports.
-Defining your policy is half the battle, and implementing it can be one of your biggest challenges.
-As with most business policies, the key is holding managers accountable for these policies.
-If your managers aren't going to work within a reasonable business expense policy, it's unlikely any of your other employees will.
+Clearly defining and implementing a policy is the best first step toward managing expense report fraud.
+Vague language in employee handbooks, or rules and regulations established to meet tax or audit guidelines as opposed to company ethics guidelines, provide ample opportunity for both confusion and malice.